 It sounded like a reasonable plan to many, unsuspecting and unknowing people.
 Unfortunately, it proved to be nothing more than a deceptive parlor trick.
 “Buy term and invest the rest” was primarily promoted through entry level multi-level marketing groups.
 The projections are often run using interest rates as high as 7% to grow the side fund.
 Someone who bought a 20 year term policy in 2005 may have seen projections using 7% while the real interest rate over that period was 2% or less.

 More and more people buy permanent life insurance when it is properly presented to them.
 “But what about Dave Ramsey and Suze Orman?
 They don’t like permanent life insurance”.
 Or do they?
 What do they own, personally?
-They are not insurance professionals and they do not offer advice to individuals because that would require them to be in compliance, require licences, proper education and put their reputations on the line.
-It is easy for pundits to make general claims for which they have no personal responsibility.
-Term insurance is right for many young families until they have the financial means to upgrade to permanent coverage with much better net cost.
-They know their audience.
+They are not insurance professionals and they do not offer advice to individuals because that would require them to be in compliance, carry proper licences and put their reputations on the line.
+It is easy for pundits to make general claims bearing no personal responsibility.

 Buying life insurance is a process over a lifetime, not a one-time event.
-Term insurance can be the right decision for families without coverage.
-The right time to consider buying permanent insurance is sooner than later, but since that is not always possible, these triggers can lead people to consider upgrading:
+Term insurance can be the right decision for young families.
+The right time to consider buying permanent insurance is sooner than later, but since that is not always possible, the following triggers lead people to consider upgrading:

 When moving from the “paycheck to paycheck” lifestyle, we become potential permanent life insurance buyers.
 Since ninety seven percent (97%) of all term policies do not pay a claim, then 97 percent of ALL term premium were wasted.
 High Net Worth (HNW) consumers and high income earners choose permanent life insurance because it has better value: